Sir Francis Boynton1

 Robert Bellingham1

-Robert Bellingham was born before 1577.
-He was the son of Alan Bellingham and Dorothy Sandford.2 He married Margaret White.2 He died in 1639.1 He was buried in 1639 at Kendal, Westmorland, England.1
+Robert Bellingham was the son of Alan Bellingham and Dorothy Sandford.2 He married Margaret White.2 He died in 1639.1 He was buried in 1639 at Kendal, Westmorland, EnglandG.1

-Robert Bellingham was admitted to Middle Temple in 1595.2 He held the office of Sheriff of County Longford from 1611 to 1612.1 He was Attorney to the Second Remembrancer of the Exchequer between 1616 and 1620.1 He inherited the estates of Great Strickland and Milkinthorpe from his father, which he probably sold before emigrating to Ireland.2 He lived at Dublin, County Dublin, Ireland.2
+He was admitted to Middle Temple in 1595.2 He held the office of Sheriff of County Longford from 1611 to 1612.1 He was Attorney to the Second Remembrancer of the Exchequer between 1616 and 1620.1 He inherited the estates of Great Strickland and Milkinthorpe from his father, which he probably sold before emigrating to Ireland.2 He lived at Dublin, County Dublin, IrelandG.2

 Children of Robert Bellingham and Margaret White